Gnosticism: Judean–Israelite Gnosticism

-Although Elkesaites and Mandaeans were found mainly in Mesopotamia in the first few centuries of the common era, their origins appear be to Judean / Israelite in the Jordan valley.
+Although Elkesaites and Mandaeans were found mainly in Mesopotamia in the first few centuries of the common era, their origins appear to be Judean–Israelite in the Jordan valley.

 Elkesaites

-The Elkesaites were a Judeo-Christian baptismal sect that originated in the Transjordan and were active between 100 to 400 AD.
+The Elkesaites were a Judeo-Christian baptismal sect that originated in the Transjordan and were active between 100 and 400 AD.
 The members of this sect performed frequent baptisms for purification and had a Gnostic disposition.
 The sect is named after its leader Elkesai.

 According to Joseph Lightfoot, the Church Father Epiphanius (writing in the 4th century AD) seems to make a distinction between two main groups within the Essenes: "Of those that came before his [Elxai (Elkesai), an Ossaean prophet] time and during it, the Ossaeans and the Nasaraeans."